Last updated on November 8th, 2019 at 08:28 am

 - The waterfall lies on the border of Zimbabwe and Zambia in the heart of Southern Africa.

 - Without the Zambezi River, Victoria Falls simply wouldn’t exist.
-The falls are part of the Zambezi’s 2,574km stretch and they lie almost exactly halfway along it.
+The falls are part of the Zambezi’s 2,574km stretch and they lie almost exactly halfway along with it.

 - The Zambezi River makes its way east from the falls across six countries and then out to the Indian Ocean.